 It is interesting, but clearly has a different focus from Google's offer – while you can use Google's indefinitely as long as you stick with the limitations (500 MB of storage and 5 million page views), the new Amazon offering is limited to an year…

 MailChimp recently posted an interesting article on how some designs look spammy to people.
 The research was done using Amazon's Mechanical Turk, and turns out some e-mail campaigns get flagged as spam even though they weren't.

 Interesting case study from WinZip and TrialPay.
 It details how Winzip used their download page – you know, the page that very often appears after you start a download – to display a TrialPay offer to buy the product.
-If you’ve never heard from them, TrialPay works by having offers from advertisers fund your purchase. […]

 Plimus, one of the registration services I use, has a nice report which shows the last few hundred sales on a map.
 It looks pretty cool, and I thought I'd share mine here: